MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 67: 11.12.19
+* Started to style the app, but there is a lot that is not working...
+I think I need to use the source files to be able to continue.
+I have no idea where the errors are.

 ## Day 66: 11.12.19
 * YES!
 Finished the authentication and testing section of the course (85%.
 Now on to styling.
 It's nice to do something else than bug fixing for a while.